 Caesarean sections present additional risks and complications due to infection and improper surgical technique.
 Doctors performing the procedure must be mindful of the risk of excessive bleeding and uterine infections when closing the incisions made through the uterus and abdominal wall.Maternal death attorneys

 Indeed the death of a mother during or after the birth of a child is not a normal occurrence.
 Consequently, all maternal death cases need to be carefully evaluated to determine where the the error may have occurred.
 Our medical malpractice lawyers in Chicago, IL can not only explain why the situation occurred, but also work to provide your family with the resources necessary to help compensate you and your children for their loss.
+Contact us today for a free consultation.

 Related materials from Rosenfeld Injury Lawyers: